Reverse-Universe/SAS/DEBUG with MACRO/README.md

 </tr>
 </table>

 **Solution:** So we have to avoid deleting critical dataset if there exsit errors on the DATA STEP of PROCEDURE above.
-The action of deleting dataset is so DANGEROUS that we should pay more attention to it.
+The action of deleting dataset is so DANGEROUS that we should pay more attention to it and handle it carefully.

 As mentioned above, **SYSERR** automatic macro variable is reset at each step boundary.
 It is suggested to create a **global macro variables** at the beginning of the program:
 ```sas